Is November a good time to visit the Galapagos Islands?

 Galapagos ducks

-At the center of the festivities are traditional foods: Colada Morada, a drink made of purple corn flour, mortiño (Andean berries), herbs and fruit; and Guaguas de Pan, sweet bread typically shaped like dolls or children (“guagua” means baby in Quechua).
-At Galapagos Safari Camp, our chefs put their own spin on the pastries by making baby tortoises instead.
+At the center of the festivities are traditional foods: colada morada, a drink made of purple corn flour, mortiño (Andean berries), herbs and fruit; and guaguas de pan, sweet bread typically shaped like dolls or children (“guagua” means baby in Quechua).
+Occasionally, our chefs at Galapagos Safari Camp might put their own spin on the pastries, for example making baby tortoise ‘dolls’ instead.

 Both the figurines and beverage are meant to remind us of our loved ones who have passed on, making these treats much more meaningful than simply cute-looking pastries.